hello-robot/stretch4_web_teleop/README.md

     <img src="documentation/assets/tutorial/text_to_speech.gif">
 </p>

-Text-to-speech can also be performed with a command-line interface, by running `ros2 run stretch_web_teleop text_to_speech_ui.py`.
+Text-to-speech can also be performed with a command-line interface, by running `ros2 run stretch4_web_teleop text_to_speech_ui.py`.
 This is particulalry useful in situations where a separate operator is controlling the robot and a separate operator is controlling speech interactions.

 <p align="center">
     <img src="documentation/assets/tutorial/text_to_speech_cli.gif">